Laman Ama

-Laman Ama (English: A Vengeance Story) is a 2018 Indian Meitei language film directed by Sanad Aribam and produced by Rajeshwar Aribam, under the banner of Fast Forward Films.
-It stars Raju Nong, Saroja Devi Chongtham and Hemlet in the lead roles.
+Laman Ama (English: A Vengeance Story) is a 2018 Manipuri film directed by Sanad Aribam and produced by Rajeshwar Aribam, under the banner of Fast Forward Films.
+It stars Raju Nong, Saroja Devi Chongtham and Hemlet Tonjam in the lead roles.
 It is a Manipuri thriller film.
 It is adapted from Randy Oliver's Angle of Deflection.
 The film was released at Manipur State Film Development Corporation (MSFDS), Imphal on 14 October 2018.
-The movie was selected in the 11th International Guwahati Film Festival 2018.
+The movie was selected for the 11th International Guwahati Film Festival 2018.

 The blessing ceremony was held at Khagempalli Huidrom Leikai on 3 October 2015.

 Synopsis

 A single mother with a shady past rises against all odds to avenge her daughter.